WebAssembly/spec/proposals/gc/MVP.md

 #### Integer references

 Tentatively, support a type of guaranteed unboxed scalars.
+TODO: Is 31 bit value range the right choice?

 * `i31ref.new` creates an `i31ref` from a 32 bit value, truncating high bit
   - `i31ref : [i32] -> [i31ref]`